theoarchambault/theoarchambault.github.io/Readme.md

 <img src='Theoarchambault.jpeg' width='250'>

+I am Ph.D. in computer science applied to oceanography, at Sorbonne University, LIP6, under the supervision of Dominique Béréziat and Anastase Charantonis.
+I am now working at <a href="https://www.amphitrite.fr/" target="_blank"> Amphitrite </a>, as a computer vision R&D researcher.
-I am a Ph.D. candidate at Sorbonne University, LIP6, my thesis advisor is Dominique Béréziat with Anastase Charantonis as co-supervisor.
-I study deep learning methods to reconstruct satellite data of the ocean surface with a particular focus on sea surface height and temperature.
+I am interested in all research bridging geosciences and machine learning but I mainly study deep learning methods to reconstruct satellite data of the ocean surface with a particular focus on sea surface height and temperature.
+During my Ph.D., <a href="https://github.com/theoarchambault/theoarchambault.github.io/blob/main/thesis/These_Archambault.pdf" target="_blank"> (manuscript) </a>, I designed deep learning models to reconstruct the Sea Surface Height (SSH) using multivariate satellite observations, presenting various noise sources.
+If you have any question about similar work or related matters feel free to contact me.

-Contact: <a href="mailto:theo.archambault@lip6.fr">theo.archambault@lip6.fr</a> , <a href="https://www.researchgate.net/profile/Theo-Archambault" target="_blank">Research Gate</a>,  <a href="https://www.semanticscholar.org/author/Th%C3%A9o-Archambault/1387907072" target="_blank">Semantic Scholar</a>, <a href="https://scholar.google.com/citations?user=Lb0HoBkAAAAJ&hl=fr" target="_blank">Google Scholar</a>
+Contact: <a href="mailto:theo.archambault@amphitrite.fr">theo.archambault@amphitrite.fr</a> , <a href="https://www.researchgate.net/profile/Theo-Archambault" target="_blank">Research Gate</a>,  <a href="https://www.semanticscholar.org/author/Th%C3%A9o-Archambault/1387907072" target="_blank">Semantic Scholar</a>, <a href="https://scholar.google.com/citations?user=Lb0HoBkAAAAJ&hl=fr" target="_blank">Google Scholar</a>

 # Publications